-Identifying characteristics: (Non-Native Fish) Two dorsal fins including one adipose fin, inside the mouth and gums, black, small spots on upper back and tail, 15 - 17 rays in anal fin.
+Identifying characteristics: (Non-Native Fish) Two dorsal fins including one adipose fin, inside the mouth and gums, black, small spots on upper back and tail, 15 to 17 rays in anal fin.

-The salmon family, or Salmonidae, includes the salmon, trout, and whitefishes.
-All are characterized by adipose fin, and have a preference for cold water with a high oxygen content, making the Great Lakes an ideal habitat.
+The Chinook or King Salmon is a member of the Salmonidae family, which includes the salmon, trout and whitefishes.
+All are characterized by an adipose fin (the small dorsal skin flap just in front of the tail), and have a preference for cold water with high oxygen content, making the Great Lakes an ideal habitat.

 Chinook Salmon were first introduced into the Great Lakes in the 1870s, but these attempts were not successful.
 In the 1950s and early 1960s, an undesirable exotic species, the Alewife, had proliferated in the Great Lakes to the point where they were dying off by the millions and fouling popular beaches.
 In an attempt to control the Alewives (and hopefully create an exciting new sportfishery!), Coho Salmon were stocked into select Lake Michigan tributaries in 1966, and Chinook Salmon were stocked into Lake Michigan and Lake Superior tributaries in 1967.